 What is the traditional way to sell art?

 Unfortunately, not all artists are able to sell art.
-One being Vincent Van Gogh, only one painting sold during his lifetime.
+One is Vincent Van Gogh, only one painting was sold during his lifetime.
 It’s sad to think his paintings are now worth millions.

 Do people buy art for investment purposes?

 Just like buying gold, people buy art as it has no correlation to the stock market.
 Paintings can go up in value even if the market crashes.
 If you have a massive wealth portfolio, collecting art for an investment purpose is a great way to diversify.
 However, don’t tell the neighbours.
 If word gets out that you have expensive art hanging on your wall, you may be a great target for burglars.

 How can I list my artwork with an online gallery?

 Showcasing your work at online art galleries and marketplaces, allows you to expand your reach in search for potential buyers.
 It’s incredible to think that your art could be viewed and purchased from somebody on the other side of the world.

 Obviously, there is more of a charm and romance when you can see your piece hung up in the gallery, admired and then purchased.
 More so, when you are being served wine and fed cheese!

 This nostalgic way of selling and buying art will still exist, and nothing will replace it because you cannot yet, replace the feelings, atmosphere and senses of standing in a real place, at a certain time, admiring what’s around you.

 One great benefit of selling your art online is that you can find the buyers directly, or they can find you.
 This mindset ditches the middle man and art dealer, allowing you to keep the wholesale price without paying a commission.
 The only problem with this model is that it is time-consuming to market yourself and find an audience.
 But that is where online galleries come into the picture.